 Rightsize your fleet

 Do you really need one vehicle per driver, or can you work with one car and contract drivers?
 Can you take another look at your routes to see if you really need those extra five vehicles that are driving up bottom-line costs?
-Can you invest in smaller vehicles for short deliveries to supplement traditional combustion vehicles for long routes and heavy loads?
+Can you invest in smaller vehicles for short deliveries to supplement traditional combustion vehicles for long routes and heavy loads, and are electric pick up trucks a future goal?
 There’s no right answer for any one fleet.
 It all depends on vehicle make, model, size, industry and many other factors.
 Consult with a professional fleet manager to get the rightsizing answers you’re seeking.